lanimall/j2ee_messaging_apps/README.md

     * connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
     * destinationJndiName=JMSSamples/SimpleQueue

-**NOTE**: Only Websphere provides abstraction for activation specs.
+**NOTE**: Not all application servers provide abstraction for activation specs.
+Please refer to your application server documentation.
-For other app servers (eg. Jboss), the activation specs are directly provided in the MDB descriptor (eg. jboss-ejb3.xml) And the application already has that sertup to consumes from JMSSamples/SimpleQueue (see SimpleJmsConsume/build.properties for details)
+For example, Websphere provides such abstraction, whereas for Jboss, the activation specs are directly provided in the MDB descriptor (eg. jboss-ejb3.xml)
+The applications support and will work with both mechanisms.

 #### Deploy the app and run